Welcome to the website for On Call in Africa, in War and Peace, 1910-1932.

 A concise summary of the main events during WW1 in East Africa is provided in this Infographic.

 A recent review was published in the Kings African Rifles magazine Rhino Link October 2016 and in CoastWeek in Kenya Fast and fascinating memoir of medical man in Kenya 1914-32.
+Also a recent review from the Journal of Imperial and Commonwealth History.

 #oncallinafrica #WW1 #Africa